dispersionlab/gitshow/in-class.md

 # VSL weekly class preparation:

-1. Ensure you have committed & pushed changes to each of the 4 artefact files in your repo before 11:59pm on Sundays:
+Ensure you have committed & pushed changes to each of the 4 artefact files in your repo before 11:59pm on Sundays:
 	- score
 	- recording
 	- patch
 	- reflections

+## Step 1: work in master, merge if needed
 Need to ensure your repo is pointed at master branch and is up to date:

 ```shell